Before making an application

 Most of our grant schemes do not require any match funding and are happy to provide 100% of project costs.
 We do have a small number of schemes which require a contribution and where this is the case, it will be detailed in the scheme guidance notes.
 In most cases, match funding does not necessarily have to be a financial contribution but can be an ‘in kind’ contribution such as volunteer time.

-Why do I need to supply names and addresses for management committee members?
+Why do I need to supply names and homes addresses for management committee members / Trustees / Directors?

 This is about accountability, we need to know who is responsible for the funds we provide.
-The individual management committee members are responsible for the grant and we need to be sure that we are able to undertake basic due diligence checks, for example ensuring there are enough independent members where two or more members reside at the same address or are related in some way.
+The individual management committee members / Trustees / Directors are responsible for the grant and we need to be sure that we are able to undertake basic due diligence checks, for example ensuring there are enough independent members where two or more members reside at the same address or are related in some way.
 This information is stored in our secure database and not used for any other reason except in connection with the grant where necessary.
-We may contact members of the management committee if we have concerns about the management of our grant and are unable to get satisfactory information from the named main contact.
+We may contact members of the management committee / Trustees / Directors if we have concerns about the management of our grant and are unable to get satisfactory information from the named main contact.

 Do I need to supply quotes?

-As a general rule we will require two like for like quotes for any capital items or work to be carried out with a value of £250 and over.
+As a general rule, we will require two like for like quotes for any capital items, work or services to be carried out with a value of £250 and over.
 Different grant schemes may have different requirements in this respect and this will be detailed in the guidance notes.

 I haven’t received an email acknowledging my application

 Check your junk mailbox.
 As many of our emails are generated directly through our automatic systems or from our database, they can end up in junk mail.
-If you cannot trace it in your junk mail, give us a call so we can check this out for you.
+If you cannot trace it in your junk mail, give us a call on 01904 929500 so we can check this out for you.

 You have asked another group I know to apply for another fund, why haven’t I been asked?